hughgramel/clash-of-nations-sweccathon/README.md

 # sweccathon
 A mobile-first strategy simulation game where players guide a nation through real-time historical development.
 Built with Flutter, the game features a province-based SVG map, daily tick progression, discrete unit movement, and military front management.
 Designed to be cross-platform and offline-first for now.

-# Flutter Strategy Game Development Guide (Mobile, Offline-First)

-This documentation outlines how to build a mobile strategy simulation game using Flutter.
-The game is designed with a time-based progression system (e.g., January 1st to January 2nd), a province-based map (SVG), and discrete unit movements and battles.
-It's designed to run offline-first with the option to expand into online sync later.

----

 ## 1. Project Overview

 **Game Type**: 2D Strategy Simulation